souryacs/LitRevw/DeepLearningCompBio.md

 [BindSpace decodes transcription factor binding signals by large-scale sequence embedding - Yuan et al. Nature Methods 2019](https://pubmed.ncbi.nlm.nih.gov/31406384/) Predicts TF binding motifs from DNA sequences, using StarSpace framework (a NLP based model).
 Uses HT-SELEX TF database as input, and learns embedding space where TFs with similar binding profiles are closer.
 Uses one-vs-all LASSO framework on the TF k-mers as used in StarSpace.

 [Base-resolution models of transcription-factor binding reveal soft motif syntax - Avsec et al. Nature Genetics 2021](https://pubmed.ncbi.nlm.nih.gov/33603233/) BPNet method - CNN based TF binding motif prediction from DNA sequence.
 DNA binding profiles are obtained from ChIP-Nexus profiles.
 Also tests how the distance between motif pairs affects TF cooperativity.
+Uses their earlier devleoped method TF-MoDisco and DeepLIFT to understand the base-level contributions to motif scores (or predicted TF binding outputs).
+Developed a new motif representation called contribution weight matrix (CWM) and also compared with the traditional position frequency matrix (PFM) representation.
+Validates the motifs by performing targeted point-mutations in mapped motifs and comparing the observed changes in ChIP-Nexus profiles to those predicted by BPNet.

 [Current sequence-based models capture gene expression determinants in promoters but mostly ignore distal enhancers - Review paper: Karollus et al. Genome Biology 2023](https://pubmed.ncbi.nlm.nih.gov/36973806/) reviews the sequence to expression prediction model, particularly Enfomer, using deep learning, and concludes that these prediction models mostly do not consider distal enhancers for gene regulation.